Osprey Rising Like Phoenix Over England

 By sovereignty of nature.

 A re-introduction program was started in England 1997, with newly hatched chicks brought from Scotland.
 From that, a male started breeding 4years later (including 3 migration cycles, to West Africa and back).
 Since then, it's been breeding every year after returning from migration, raising 30 chicks in 12 years, including this year.
 One of them is this male in flight, born in 2004, and started breeding in 2010 with the female seen on the nest, believed to be a bird from Scotland that stopped and settled here to breed on its return migration route from Africa.
 And this particular breeding pair is considered a major milestone in the re-introduction project, indicating its success, as this is the first pair not to include a translocated bird..
-Giving hope.. in these initial steps towards reaching a self-sustaining population without intervention.
+Giving hope.. in these initial steps towards reaching a self-sustaining population without intervention. [wiki] : There was a medieval belief that fish were so mesmerised by the Osprey that they turned belly-up in surrender, and this is referenced by Shakespeare in Act 4 Scene 5 of Coriolanus:

 Overall, 62 chicks have fledged till 2012 from nests around here.